-Presenting on Glisser is an easy and hassle free process.
-This guide will run through the process of presenting and what shortcut keys you can use for specific features.
+Presenting with Glisser is an easy and hassle-free process.
+This guide will run through the process of presenting and which shortcut keys you can use for specific features.

-Your presentation can be presented using a single laptop connected to a main screen, however for large events it is recommended that at least two laptops are used with a switcher (for more details, see guide on AV and WiFi Setup).
+Your presentation can be presented using a single laptop or this can be connected to the main screen, however, for large events, it’s recommended that at least two laptops are used with a switcher (for more details, see the guide on AV and WiFi Setup).

-At any point during your presentation you can switch between your slide view to your Q&A view by pressing the 3 hotkey on your keyboard.
-This will show the audience submitted questions, ordered by audience likes.
+At any point during your presentation, you can switch between your slide view to your Q&A view by pressing the 3 hotkey on your keyboard.
+This will show the audience submitted questions, ordered by the audience likes.

 If you are presenting a quiz poll (with a correct and incorrect answer), pressing R on your keyboard will reveal which of the answers are correct and which are incorrect.

-If your presentation contains any polls with right/wrong answers then a leaderboard feature will be available on the live view.
-To access the leaderboard at any point throughout your presentation (after at least one right/wrong answer poll has been presented) then hit the 6 key on your keyboard.
+If your presentation contains any polls with right/wrong answers then a leader board feature will be available on the live view.
+To access the leader board at any point throughout your presentation (after at least one right/wrong answer poll has been presented) hit the 6 key on your keyboard.

 To view the full list of hotkeys, have a look at the support article on keyboard shortcuts and hotkeys.